-In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+The District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA) in fiscal year 2023.
 The objective of this statement is to provide guidance on the accounting and financial reporting of subscription-based information technology arrangements for government end users.
+The statement defines a SBITA; establishes that a SBITA results in a right-to-use subscription asset with a corresponding subscription liability; provides the capitalization criteria for outlays; and requires footnote disclosure regarding the SBITA.
+The new standard is to be applied to all applicable subscription-based information technology arrangements as of the beginning of the earliest period presented.
 The requirements for this statement are effective for fiscal years beginning after June 15, 2022.
-Management is evaluating the potential impact of adoption on the District's financial statements.